ScriptyCat/Gelbooru-Image-Viewer/README.md

 Left and right arrow keys will change image.
 Down arrow key downloads current image.
 I wonder how many people will find this or get use out of it.

+Feel free to contact me and give feedback or suggestions or tell me if something is wrong.
+Supported Sites: Gelbooru.com, Rule34.xxx, Danbooru.donmai

+v1.35
+-Even more refactoring and bug fixes
+-Danbooru support

 v1.31
 -More refactoring and bug fixes